jgretz/node-bits-jwt/README.md

 ```

 #### secureManual
 secureManual allows you to craft the security check to meet any requirement.
-It requires as its parameter a function with the signature ```(token, database)``` that returns a Promise.
+It requires as its parameter a function with the signature ```(tokenData, database)``` that returns a Promise.
 If the promise resolves true, then the check will be considered as passed, if false, then failed.

+Example configuration:
 ```
 securitySchemes: [
-  secureManual((token, database) => {
+  secureManual((tokenData, database) => {
     // do some database queries
     return Promise.resolve(true);
   }),